DavidGomez-dev/PeopleCounterLanding/_posts/2023-07-31-counting-mobile-app-digital-tally-doors.md

 2. [FootfallCam](https://www.footfallcam.com): FootfallCam is a powerful digital tally app designed for businesses of all sizes.
 It offers advanced features such as heat maps, dwell time analysis, and conversion rate tracking.

-3. [V-Count](https://www.v-count.com): V-Count is a comprehensive people counting solution that combines hardware and software.
+3. [V-Count]: V-Count is a comprehensive people counting solution that combines hardware and software.
 Their mobile app syncs with their intelligent sensors to deliver accurate foot traffic data.

 ## Conclusion